tnunnink/L5Sharp/README.md

 # L5Sharp
-A C# library and API for interacting with Rockwell's L5X import/export files.
+A C# library for interacting with Rockwell's L5X import/export files.
 The goal of this project was to provide a simple and reusable library for querying and manipulating L5X files to aid in the creation of tools that automate tasks related RSLogix 5000 PLC development.